rogeruiz/srht-writing/content/en/_index.md

 +++
 title = "Hi."
 description = """
 I'm Roger Ruiz.
-I am software engineer specializing in cloud infrastructure, security, and application development.
+I am a software engineer specializing in cloud infrastructure, security, and application development.
 I'm currently looking for roles at the senior, staff, and manager levels.
 """